cowboysmall-scratch/boxever-coding-challenge/README.md

 ```

-Once the project has completed building you can run it as follows:
+Once the build process has completed you can run it as follows:

 ```shell